Mirantis/mke-docs/content/docs/getting-started/access-manage-cluster-kubectl.md

    kubeconfig file.

 3. Set the `EXPIRES_IN_SECONDS=` and `KUBECONFIG=` variables.
-Mirantis recommends that you use the variables settings shown in the example codeblock that follows.
+Mirantis recommends that you use the settings shown in the following example code block:

    ```
    EXPIRES_IN_SECONDS=$((EXPIRES_IN_DAYS * 24 * 60 * 60))
    KUBECONFIG=~/.mke/mke.kubeconf
    ```

-4. Run the following script to generate a kubeconfig file named `<username>.kubeconfig`.
+5. Run the following script to generate a kubeconfig file named `<username>.kubeconfig`:

    ```
    export KUBECONFIG